bonomani/devmon/docs/USING.md

 Now you can start Devmon to run periodically for all relevant tests for those devices

 ## Options

-You can configure Devmon using various options within the `hosts.cfg` tag, such as:
+Within the `hosts.cfg`, you can configure the `DEVMON` tag with various options:

 - [cid()](#cid) for custom SNMP Community ID
 - [ip()](#ip) for a custom IP address